Congressional Testimony: The Hepatitis B Vaccine

 We're not calling for the elimination of vaccine laws.
 What we're calling for is flexibility within the laws, a human application of the laws.
 We're asking for the right to exercise conscious belief exemption if we believe our children are at great risk of having a reaction.

-I come from a family with serious autoimmune disorders.
+I come from a family of serious autoimmune disorders.
 My mother has lupus.
 I have one child who has reacted and has had disabilities from a vaccination.

 How can the state possibly ask me to take a risk with another -- a vaccine like this one when I know that my children could either die or have autoimmune disorders from getting this vaccine?
 Parents have got to have the right to have the information and then make informed decisions for their children.